jfvergara/playwrightWithCursor/README.md

 The project includes a GitHub Actions workflow that:
 1. Runs tests on pull requests and pushes to main/master branch
-2. Generates Allure reports
+2. Generates HTML test reports
-3. Uploads test results and reports as artifacts (available for 30 days)
+3. Uploads test reports as artifacts (available for 30 days)

 The workflow is defined in `.github/workflows/playwright.yml` and includes:
 - Node.js setup
 - Dependency installation
 - Playwright browser installation
 - Test execution
-- Allure report generation
-- Artifact upload
+- Report upload

 ## Browser Support